Home

 All about Enderbite and Icelandite Properties

 Know all about Enderbite and Icelandite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Enderbite and Icelandite belong to Igneous Rocks.Texture of Enderbite is Granular whereas that of Icelandite is Aphanitic to Porphyritic.
 Enderbite appears Veined or Pebbled and Icelandite appears Dull and Soft.
-The luster of Enderbite is not available while that of Icelandite is vitreous.
+The luster of Enderbite is while that of Icelandite is vitreous.
 Enderbite is available in black, grey, orange, pink, white colors whereas Icelandite is available in bluish - grey, grey, pink, yellow colors.
 The commercial uses of Enderbite are curling, gemstone, laboratory bench tops, tombstones and that of Icelandite are cemetery markers, creating artwork.

 Compare Igneous Rocks